Linear equations on Drinfeld modules: Introduction

-In Sec.~3.2 we analyze the solutions of the Frobenius difference equation in question and we successfully construct an $\mathbb{F}_q[t]$-linear system whose solutions completely recover the solutions of the desired Frobenius difference equation.
-Then we apply a Siegal's lemma for function fields to obtain an upper bound of the height of some $\mathbb{F}_q[t]$-linearly independent solutions of the $\mathbb{F}_q[t]$-linear system in question.
-Finally, we apply the properties of lattices over $\mathbb{F}_q[t]$ developed in Sec.~2.4 to construct the desired generators from these $\mathbb{F}_q[t]$-linearly independent solutions.
+The organization of this paper is given as follows.
+In Section~2, we first recall a variant of Siegel's lemma for function fields \cite{Thu95} which can be regarded as an analogue of Bombieri and Vaaler's theorem \cite{BV83}.
+Then we follow the exposition of \cite{NP21} closely to review the theory of Anderson dual $t$-motives.
+In Section~3, we first show that to find linear relations among algebraic points on a given Drinfeld $\mathbb{F}_q[t]$-module is equivalent to find the solutions of a specific Frobenius difference equation.
+We mention that some technical arguments in the proof of this part are rooted in \cite{Cha16,KL16,Ho20}.
+Then we analyze the solutions of the Frobenius difference equation in question and we successfully construct an $\mathbb{F}_q[t]$-linear system whose solutions completely recover the solutions of the desired Frobenius difference equation.
+Finally we apply a Siegel's lemma for function fields to obtain an upper bound of the height of some $\mathbb{F}_q[t]$-linearly independent solutions of the $\mathbb{F}_q[t]$-linear system in question.
+In Section~4, we give two applications of our results.
+The first one is a sufficient condition of the linear independence of algebraic points on a specific family of Drinfeld $\mathbb{F}_q[t]$-modules.
+The second one is a practical way for determining algebraic relations among Drinfeld logarithms at algebraic points.